orcmid/nfoTools/docs/tools/index.md

 is essential.
 That's where Toolcraft comes in.

-For nfoTools, the primary toolcraft consists of specialized techniques for development, maintenance, and use of Microsoft Windows app;ications on and for desktop personal computers.
+For nfoTools, the primary toolcraft consists of specialized techniques for development, maintenance, and use of Microsoft Windows applications on and for desktop personal computers.
 Prerequisite tools are either present in Microsoft Windows or they are freely-available to download and install.